Highway 1 Auxiliary Lane and Bus-on-Shoulder Project Construction Updates

 Phase 2: Bay/Porter to State Park Drive

-A project to construct north and southbound auxiliary lanes and bus-on-shoulder improvements on Highway 1 between the Bay Avenue/Porter Street and State Park Drive interchanges continues this week.
+A project to construct north and southbound auxiliary lanes and bus-on-shoulder improvements on Highway 1 between the Bay Avenue/Porter Street and State Park Drive interchanges continues.

-On Sunday, April 19, crews will close the southbound Highway 1 onramp at Park Ave.
+On Sunday, April 19, crews closed the southbound Highway 1 onramp at Park Ave.
 The southbound Park Ave. onramp is scheduled to be closed for approximately six months.
 This is because the southbound section involves a more extensive scope of work which includes a full roadway structural replacement.

-Travelers will have two detour options.
-One detour will be heading south on Soquel Dr. and the other will be south on McGregor Dr. where both roads lead to the southbound Highway 1 State Park Dr. onramp.
+Travelers have two detour options.
+One detour is heading south on Soquel Dr. and the other is south on McGregor Dr. where both roads lead to the southbound Highway 1 State Park Dr. onramp.

 During the closure, crews will be making necessary improvements to the onramp to accommodate the bus-on-shoulder facilities.